VishalS-HK/macOS-docker-build-fix/README.md

 # macOS-docker-build-fix

-To fix the issue, run the following commands in the given order:
+To fix the "Error load metadata for docker.io "issue, run the following commands in the given order:

 1. Remove the Docker config file:
 ```bash